neurodata/m2g/README.md

 M2G is a pipeline which takes as input Diffusion Weighted MRI (DTI) data, and produced structural connectomes (brain graphs) as a result.

+The pipeline makes use of FSL brain extraction, ANTs image registration, Camino tensor estimation and tractography, and igraph graph generation.

 This project also contains several tools to play with fiber data in: [MRI Studio format](http://www.mristudio.org/).

 MRCAP